Sansevieria (commonly called Snake Plant or Mother-in-Law's tongue) is a very popular indoor plant, and for good reason.

 - Consistency in the balance of the moisture content in the soil, not too wet, not too dry, and neither condition can exist for too long a period of time.

 Aside from good watering practices, Sans don't require much else as far as regular care.
-It helps to wipe or dust down there sword like leaves from time to time but given the vertical disposition of their leaves they normally collect much less dust than most other houseplants.
-As far as pests go fungus gnats are really the only threat, and fungus gnats are usually a conditional problem that can be easily fixed with little to no real damage done to the plant itself.
-There are different varieties of Sans, the more compact the leaf structure on your Sans the less water the plant will use, and you may end up causing rot on really compact floret like varieties if water is left in between the leaves. water the soil surface to the very best of your ability.
+It helps to wipe or dust down their sword-like leaves from time to time, but given the vertical disposition of their leaves, they normally collect much less dust than most other houseplants.
+As far as pests go, fungus gnats are really the only threat, and fungus gnats are usually a conditional problem that can be easily fixed with little to no real damage done to the plant itself.
+There are different varieties of Sans, the more compact the leaf structure on your Sans the less water the plant will use, and you may end up causing rot on really compact floret-like varieties if water is left in between the leaves. water the soil surface to the very best of your ability.

-Timber!
-Leaves tip over: When a Sword plant starts to have more of a horizontal messy look going there are a couple things that may have happened:
+When a sword plant starts to have more of a horizontal, messy look going on, there are a couple of things that may have happened:

 - Best case scenario is you have had your Sans for a long time and it has used up its topsoil surrounding its roots.
 The soil provides a bit of the support for this upright plant, if this seems to be the issue add some potting soil (I recommend cactus soil for these guys) to the surface and stand the leaves back up.

-Brown Leaf Tips: This is another symptom of Over watering or inconsistent watering.
-On many other houseplants it is fine to cut this damage away but Mother in Laws Toungue scar very easily so in many cases more damage is done by trying to remove the tips.
+This is another symptom of Overwatering or inconsistent watering.
+On many other houseplants, it is fine to cut this damage away but Mother-in-Laws Tongue scars very easily so in many cases more damage is done by trying to remove the tips.

-Scarring: Sans do scar badly if nicked or brushed against repeatedly.
-Overall the your plant should remain healthy at it's core in spite of scarring but it can begin to look rough.
+Sans do scar badly if nicked or brushed against repeatedly.
+Overall, your plant should remain healthy at its core in spite of scarring but it can begin to look rough.
 Try to place Sans where they will not be in direct conflict with foot traffic, pets, children, doors, filing cabinets and the like to avoid scarring.

 Otherwise, enjoy your Sansevieria!